Cyberbullying is a problem, but how big or significant a problem remains to be determined.

 Types of Cyberbullying

 There are many types of cyberbullying, including:

-- Denigrating or dissing.
-Spreading gossip or rumors about someone.
+- Denigrating or dissing: Spreading gossip or rumors about someone.

 Since cyberbullying is so easy to accomplish and avoid the consequences, it must happen more often than traditional bullying, right?
 Not according to most studies.

-But other sources put the rate for cyberbullying at 45%, and some others say it is as low as 4.5%.
+According to a 2014 meta-analysis, the rate of traditional bullying involvement was more than twice the rate for cyberbullying (35% to 15%).
+Other sources put the rate for cyberbullying at 45%, and some others say it is as low as 4.5%.